jimmythepage/parrot/README.md

 # Parrot 🦜 - Version 0.1

 ## Overview
 **Parrot** is a Chrome extension that streamlines the note-taking process during work calls.
-It captures audio, transcribes it using OpenAI's Whisper model, and uses GPT-3 to generate concise notes, which are then uploaded to a specified Notion page.
+It captures audio, transcribes it using OpenAI's Whisper model, and uses GPT to generate concise notes, which are then uploaded to a specified Notion page.

 Warning: there isn't yet a packaged distribution.